Self Help

 Applying the Principle

-- Show Genuine Concern: Express sincere interest in the other person’s well-being.
-This can build trust and strengthen your relationship.
+• Show Genuine Concern: Express sincere interest and concern for the other person’s ideas and desires.
+This builds rapport and trust.

 Principle 10: Appeal to the Nobler Motives